alospeaks/cisco-dc-automation/LabGuide/section-2-1-docker.md

 	https://www.docker.com/products/docker-toolbox

-###Exercise 2
-#### Creating a docker engine
-The default docker engine is outdated.
-Lets remove it and create a new one with new image.

-1. switch the bash terminal window.
-2. `docker-machine ls`
-3. `docker-machine stop default`
-4. `docker-machine rm default`
-5. `docker-machine create --driver virtualbox default`
-6. `docker-machine ls`  <-- you should see the docker engine running.

-###Exercise 3
-(Don't do it in the class if you only have 8G RAM)
-####Tune your VM for faster performance
-1. Open up virtual box
-2. Power off the `default VM`.
-Right click and select `power off`.
-2. select the `default` VM
-3. click on `settings`
-4. click on `system` then `Motherboard` , them `processor`
-4. increase the memory to `4G and CPU to 4`. (higher the better)
-5. do not start the VM yet. we will do it in the next exercise.

 ###Exercise-2
 ####Working with Docker Machine Utility
 When you installed docker tool, `docker-machine` automatically got installed. `docker-machine` utility lets you manage docker engines on different hypervisors including virtualbox.
 Its like a manager of docker engine.
 Docker engines can be hosted locally on your virtualbox or remotely on the cloud.